 Apple fritters are something I stumbled upon when I was in my twenties already.
 Growing up in Mexico this is not something that is common, donuts are pretty common, but not apple fritters.
 I could not help falling in love with them after though.

-As for the apples, I like using Granny smith apples (or green apples), this is beacuse they are harder and hold better when fried, but you could use any type and they would work as well, you could even use a mixture of apples.
+As for the apples, I like using Granny smith apples (or green apples), this is beacuse they are harder and hold better when fried, but you could use almost any type of apple and they would work as well, you could even use a mixture of apples.

 - 1 C all purpouse flour

 - 1/8 C brown sugar

 - 1/8 C granulated sugar

 - 2 tsp baking powder

 - 1/2 tsp salt

 - 3 granny smith apples

 - 1 tbsp lemon juice

 - 1 tsp vanilla